spacetelescope/jwst/docs/assign_wcs/source/main.rst

 Description
 ===========

-jwst_pipeline.assign_wcs is the first step in the level 2B JWST pipeline.
+jwst.assign_wcs is the first step in the level 2B JWST pipeline.
 For each exposure, it constructs a WCS object and associates it with its corresponding science file.
 The forward direction is from detector to world coordinates.
 The WCS is saved as an attribute of the meta object of a model.
 Calling it as a function with detector positions as inputs returns the corresponding world coordinates.
 Using MIRI LRS fixed slit as an example:

->>> from jwst_lib.models import ImageModel
+>>> from jwst.datamodels import ImageModel
 >>> exp = ImagModel(miri_fixed_assign_wcs.fits')
 >>> ra, dec, lam = exp.meta.wcs(x, y)
 >>> print(ra, dec, lam)